 Following successful identification, characterization and IND approval of a development candidate, the Company intends to conduct a Phase I clinical trial to determine the safety, tolerability, maximum tolerated dose, pharmacokinetics and potential therapeutic benefits of the drug in CRPC patients.
-Depending on the date of commencement of the dose escalation Phase 1 trial and the number of cohorts enrolled, the clinical trial is expected to take nine to twelve months and could be completed in the second half of calendar 2019.
+Depending on the number of cohorts enrolled, the Phase I clinical trial is expected to take nine to twelve months.
 Once the Phase I clinical trial is complete, the Company plans to review the data, including the safety, tolerability, evidence of efficacy and pharmacological and biomarker data.
 This information will inform the final size, design and timing of a potential Phase II clinical trial.